tomo5b/tomo5b.github.io/_posts/2025-05-16-Reliability-Hazard-Definitions.md

 ---
 *Welcome to the first post in a series exploring the core principles of Reliability Engineering.*

-*In this article, we’ll start with two essential concepts: failure rate and the reliability function.
+*In this article, we’ll start with two essential concepts: failure distribution and the reliability function.
 These form the foundation of how we assess and predict the performance of components over time.*

 ---
-### What Is Failure Rate?
+### What Is Failure Distribution?
 Ever wondered **what the likelihood is that a part fails between two points in time?**

- That’s exactly the kind of question the failure rate helps answer.
+ That’s exactly the kind of question the failure distribution helps answer.

-The failure rate describes the probability of failure within a given time interval.
-It’s typically represented using a probability density function (PDF).
+The failure distribution describes the probability of failure within a given time interval.
+It’s represented using a probability density function (PDF).
 By plotting this function, we can understand how failures are distributed over time—and even fit a model to that distribution.

 To build a PDF from real-world data, you'd start by plotting a histogram of observed failure times.
 On the x-axis, you have the time bins (e.g., 0–10 hours, 10–20 hours, etc.), and on the y-axis, the count of failures in each time bin.
 Sturges’ Rule is a handy method for deciding how many bins to use [read more here](https://en.wikipedia.org/wiki/Sturges%27s_rule).